Let’s talk about writing a project description.

 That’s why we would advise you to write goals of projects and mention these at the beginning of the text.
 Mention what clients wanted to accomplish by hiring you to complete the project.
 You can mention some guidelines they provided.

 What was your role in each of the projects?
 Did you manage a team of designers?
 Did you illustrate the billboard?
 Or, perhaps, made a book cover?
-Whatever the case may be, when writing a project description, you need to mention WHY you were hired, and what your role was.
+Whatever the case may be, when writing a project description, you need to mention WHY a client hired you specifically, and what your role was.

 When it comes to mentioning project guidelines you have were given, all we can say is: feel free to share as many details as you can, that won’t compromise the clients or bore the recruiters when they are reading them.

 If you have partnered up with more than, let’s say, 2-3 companies, than you know that there’s not a project in the world that can go all the way smoothly.
-It’s natural to go through struggles and have a bit of trouble completing the project, no matter how experienced you are.
+It’s natural to go through struggles and have a bit of trouble completing the project, no matter how much experience you have.
 You’re only human.
 You too can make a mistake!

 Now, you probably wonder whether you should write about these struggles.
 We say: go for it!
 Potential clients love seeing and meeting someone who is honest and has no problem admitting he’s not perfect.